Chaotic tracial dynamics: Introduction

 \section{Introduction}

 This article is an investigation of the tracial properties of endomorphisms of classifiable $\cs$-algebras.
 Here, `classifiable' means specifically via the \emph{Elliott invariant}

-By \cite{Elliott:2016ab,Gong:2020ud,Gong:2020uf,Elliott:2020wc,Gong:2020vg,Gong:2021tw} (see also \cite{Carrion:wz}), infinite-dimensional, simple, separable $\cs$-algebras that have continuous scale, finite nuclear dimension (which by \cite{Castillejos:2021wm,Winter:2012pi} is equivalent to tensorial absorption of the Jiang--Su algebra $\js$) and satisfy the UCT, are classifiable.
+whose components are $K$-theory $K_*(A)$ (together with its order structure $K_0(A)_+$ and scale $\Sigma(A)$, which in the unital case is simply the $K_0$-class of the unit), the tracial state space $T(A)$, and the pairing $\rho_A$ between the two.
+By \cite{Elliott:2016ab,Gong:2020ud,Gong:2020uf,Elliott:2020wc,Gong:2020vg,Gong:2021tw} (see also \cite{Carrion:wz}), infinite-dimensional, simple, separable $\cs$-algebras that have continuous scale, finite nuclear dimension (which by \cite{Castillejos:2020wv,Castillejos:2021wm,Tikuisis:2012kx,Winter:2012pi} is equivalent to tensorial absorption of the Jiang--Su algebra $\js$) and satisfy the universal coefficient theorem (UCT), are classifiable.
 And by \cite{Toms:2008vn}, a finer invariant than $\Ell$ is needed to extend classification beyond this class.

-In this paper, we consider both unital and nonunital classifiable $\cs$-algebras. `Continuous scale' is a technical assumption that entails algebraic simplicity of $A$ and compactness of the tracial state space $T(A)$ (see \cite[\S5]{Elliott:2020vp}).
-It is automatic for a separable, unital $\cs$-algebra, and in the nonunital case it in particular ensures that the algebra does not support any unbounded lower semicontinuous traces.
+In this paper, we consider both unital and nonunital classifiable $\cs$-algebras. `Continuous scale' is a technical assumption that entails algebraic simplicity of $A$ and compactness of $T(A)$ (see \cite[\S5]{Elliott:2020vp}).
+It is automatic for a separable, unital $\cs$-algebra and in the nonunital case it in particular ensures that the algebra does not support any unbounded lower semicontinuous traces.
 While the classification presented in \cite{Elliott:2020wc,Gong:2020vg,Gong:2021tw} goes beyond $\cs$-algebras with continuous scale, it is a necessary assumption for the analysis undertaken in the sequel.

 An important problem in the study of group actions on simple, separable, $\js$-stable $\cs$-algebras is to determine when a given action $\alpha\colon G\to\Aut(A)$ is cocycle conjugate to its tensor product $\alpha\otimes\id_{\js}$ with the trivial action on $\js$.
-In \cite{Gardella:2021tb}, the problem is solved for actions of discrete, countable, amenable groups $G$ on unital $\cs$-algebras $A$ under the assumptions that the extreme boundary $X=\partial_e(T(A))$ of $T(A)$ is compact and of finite covering dimension, and that the action of $G$ on $X$ has finite orbits of bounded size, with Hausdorff orbit space $X/G$.
+(As discussed in the introduction of \cite{Wouters:2021uw}, these are the actions one can expect to classify.)
+In \cite{Gardella:2021tb}, the problem is solved for actions of discrete, countable, amenable groups $G$ on unital $\cs$-algebras $A$ under the assumptions that the extreme boundary $\partial_e(T(A))$ of $T(A)$ is compact and of finite covering dimension and that the action of $G$ on $\partial_e(T(A))$ has finite orbits of bounded size, with Hausdorff orbit space $\partial_e(T(A))/G$.
 This motivates us to pose the following.

 \begin{question} What is the generic tracial behaviour of an automorphism of a stably finite classifiable $\cs$-algebra? \end{question}